 Written Notice After Receiving a Security Deposit

-California landlords are not legally obligated to provide their tenants with a written notice after the receipt of the security deposit.
+California landlords are not legally obligated to provide their tenants with a written notice after the receipt of the security

 Reasons to Deduct Funds from a Security Deposit in California

-- The costs of cleaning the property after a tenant has moved out.
+- The costs of cleaning the unit after a tenant has moved out.
 At the end of their tenancy, the renter should ensure that the rental unit is in the same state that it was upon their move-in.

-Examples of wear and tear include things like loose door handles, fading wall paint, or the failure of an appliance that had deteriorated over time from proper use.
-Only the cost of repairs for damage that was caused to the property by abuse or neglect can be deducted from the security deposit.
+Examples of normal wear and tear that cannot be deducted from a deposit include things like loose door handles, fading wall paint, or the failure of an appliance that had deteriorated over time from proper use.
+Only the cost of repairs for damage that was caused by abuse or neglect exceeding normal wear and tear can be deducted from the security deposit by landlords.

 Walk Through Inspection